Folds and scans with some arithmetic primitives like +

 The direction we focus on here can extract one bit from every f

 , so it's useful for boolean fold-cells and select-cells picking out a single column.
-In the other direction, it can spread bits out in the same way, which can be used for take-cells but is most powerful in Replicate by constant since this also applies to broadcasting as used in Table and leading axis extension.
+In the other direction, it can spread bits out in the same way: this most directly applies to take-cells but also works for Replicate by constant, and thus broadcasting for Table and leading axis extension.

 First we'll prove that a modular permutation does actually decompose into swap operations.
 Here's the intuitive case: consider the permutation where index i